antistatique/drupal-potion/README.md

 * You want to use the Drupal Core built-in translation importation feature directly from your CLI,
 * You want to use the Drupal Core built-in translation exportation feature directly from your CLI,
+* You want to use a module based on the Core [Translation API](https://www.drupal.org/docs/8/api/translation-api/overview),
+* You want to retrieive translation strings from your [Twig templates](https://www.drupal.org/docs/8/api/translation-api/overview) in theme(s),
+* You want to retrieive translation strings from code,
+* You want to retrieive translation strings from your shipped configuration and configuration schemas files formatted in YML(s),
 * You want to make your life easier by generating final client-friendly .po files by scrapping your code looking for custom translations,
 * You want to be able to re-play a .po file by filling it with data from your database,
 * You are a CLI lover & don't like to click in an UI to deal with translations.